 A large outbreak of highly toxic algae or “red tide” continues to impact Gulf Coast communities in Southwest Florida, resulting in the deaths of over 1,500 tons of marine life and fish, including manatees, goliath groupers, dolphins and endangered sea turtles along St. Petersburg and Pinellas County beaches.
 This red tide represents Florida’s second major red tide flare-up in three years, after a massive bloom killed 2,000 tons of marine species in Southwest Florida in 2018.

-“The increasing frequency of these red tide events should set off alarm bells for Florida’s leaders that immediate action is required to keep Florida’s waters from becoming mass graves,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“The increasing frequency of these red tide events should set off alarm bells for Florida’s leaders that immediate action is required to keep Florida’s waters from becoming mass graves,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “Harmful algae blooms are devastating to wildlife, especially for an ecosystem weakened by rapid development, climate change and escalating biodiversity loss.”

 Defenders of Wildlife recently joined several other environmental groups in urging Governor Ron DeSantis (R-Fla.) to declare a state of emergency.
 St. Petersburg Mayor Rick Kriseman and Congressman Charlie Crist have also called for an emergency declaration to marshal funds to clean up dead fish and wildlife accumulating in local waterways.